Sebastian Gorzny

 Sebastian Gorzny (born January 24, 2004) is an American tennis player.

 Gorzny has a career high ITF junior combined ranking of 38 achieved on 17 January 2022.

+Gorzny won the 2022 Wimbledon Championships – Boys' doubles title.

+Personal life

 At the 2019 USTA under-16 nationals in Kalamazoo, Michigan, Gorzny was in a coma for four days after a mosquito bite left him with an infection in his brain.

-Gorzny won the 2022 Wimbledon Championships – Boys' doubles title.